LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

       .. admonition:: Note

-         Many code editors provide fancy buttons to allow you to resolve individual merge conflicts with a single click.
+         Many code editors have buttons to resolve merge conflicts with a single click.
-         There's nothing magic about these buttons; they do the same thing that you can do by directly editing the file.
+         There’s nothing magic about these buttons; they do the same thing that you can do by editing the file.

          Feel free to use them, but beware that they will not always work.
-         If you need to incorporate parts of a change from both branches, you will need to manually edit the file to resolved the conflict.
+         If you need to incorporate parts of a change from **both** branches, resolve the conflict by manually editing.

 Pulling the Merged Code
 ^^^^^^^^^^^^^^^^^^^^^^^

 **Control**:
    #.
-While Pilot is working on a merge conflict, checkout your ``main`` brancn and run a git status.
+While Pilot is working on a merge conflict, checkout your ``main`` branch and run a git status.

       .. sourcecode:: bash